This article is part of a larger series on How to Become a Real Estate Agent.

 Getting a real estate license in Connecticut is fairly simple compared to other states.
 With 60 hours of prelicensing education, application, passing exam, and a sponsoring brokerage, you’ll be well on your way to a successful real estate career.
-So grab a grinder and a hot cup of Dunkin’ to read through our step-by-step guide to getting your real estate license in Connecticut.
+So grab a grinder and a hot cup of Dunkin’ to read through our step-by-step guide to getting your Connecticut real estate license.

 The preliminary requirements to get a real estate license in Connecticut are very standard.
 To qualify, you are required to be at least 18 years of age, have a high school diploma or GED, and you must be a U.S. citizen or lawfully admitted alien.